o3de/o3de.org/content/docs/userguide/particles/lod.md

 ---
-description: ' Use the level of detail (LOD) system in the &ALYlong; &particle-editor;
-  to blend multiple particle emitters. '
+description: ' Use the level of detail (LOD) system in the Amazon Lumberyard Particle Editor to blend multiple particle emitters. '
 title: Managing Particle Level of Detail (LOD)
 ---